+The tax design problem we discuss here draws directly on some of the key features of the WFTC.
+Indeed, we assess the reliability of our structural labour supply model by its ability to explain behaviour before and after the WFTC reform.
 The WFTC reform increased the attractiveness of working 16 or more hours a week compared to working fewer hours, and the largest potential beneficiaries of WFTC were those families who were just at the end of the FC benefit withdrawal taper.
-Conditional on working 16 or more hours, the theoretical impact of WFTC is as follows: (i) people receiving the maximum FC award will face an income effect away from work, but not below 16 hours a week; (ii) people working more than 16 hours and not on maximum FC will face an income effect away from work (but not below 16 hours a week), and a substitution effect towards work; (iii) people working more than 16 hours and earning too much to be entitled to FC but not WFTC will face income and substitution effects away from work if they claim WFTC (see Blundell and Hoynes, 2004).
+Conditional on working 16 or more hours, the theoretical impact of WFTC is as follows: (i) people receiving the maximum FC award face an income effect reducing labour supply, but not below 16 hours a week; (ii) people working more than 16 hours and not on maximum FC will face an income effect away from work (but not below 16 hours a week), and a substitution effect towards work; (iii) people working more than 16 hours and earning too much to be entitled to FC but not WFTC will face income and substitution effects away from work if they claim WFTC (see Blundell and Hoynes, 2004).
+The main parameters of FC and WFTC are presented in the Supplementary Material for this paper (Blundell and Shephard, 2011).